For coffee lovers wanting to brew quality coffee at home without breaking the bank, there are a variety of great options available in Australia.

 - Excess water can leak from the machine

 Most Versatile: DeLonghi Dedica Espresso Machine

-The Delonghi Dedica is similar in size and price to the Sunbeam Mini espresso maker.
+The Delonghi Dedica is similar in size and price to the Sunbeam Mini Barista.
 While it is more narrow in appearance, it offers users similar fire-power with its pressure pump and features for temperature control and navigation.